 Phone: (610) 696-2700

-Pennsylvania Consolidated Statutes Online – Title 18 of the Pennsylvania Consolidated Statutes, also cited as 18 Pa.
+Pennsylvania Consolidated Statutes – Title 18 of the Pennsylvania Consolidated Statutes, also cited as 18 Pa.
 Const.
 Stat., contains all of the state’s rules and regulations regarding property crimes in the state of Pennsylvania.
 This link goes directly to Title 18, which is entitled “Crimes and Offenses” for the Commonwealth of Pennsylvania.

 Contact the Skinner Law Firm today for a consultation about your alleged property crime in Chester County and the surrounding areas of Delaware County, Pennsylvania.
 Michael J. Skinner will make every effort to help identify mitigating factors or applicable defenses to have your charges reduced or even dismissed.